-Basic membership allows members full access to the specialized adaptive equipment at Community Fitness & Wellness during business hours at Frazier Rehab Institute and NS 9th floor gym.
+Basic membership allows members full access to the specialized adaptive equipment at Community Fitness & Wellness during business hours.

 SCI-Fit; Concept II Ergometer; Versatrainer; Monark Rehab Trainer; Nu- Step; Total Body Gym; Ski Ergometer; Upright Cycle; and Power Plate Pro6.